CNN Exclusive: Anna Wintour says it's time to 'stand up for what you believe in'

 1/34

-Anna Wintour attends the 72nd annual Tony Awards in New York City in June 2018.
-Credit: Walter McBride/WireImage/Getty Images

-"Anna Wintour is an incredibly talented and creative leader whose influence is beyond measure," Sauerberg's statement
+"Anna Wintour is an incredibly talented and creative leader whose influence is beyond measure," Sauerberg's statement read.

-read.
 "She is integral to the future of our company's transformation and has agreed to work with me indefinitely in her role as editor-in-chief, Vogue and artistic director of Condé Nast."

 The fashion industry, in all its parts, is currently facing a number of profound challenges: its contribution to the climate crisis, the fur debate and issues around diversity and inclusion.